rebekahross/startup/README.md

 What I learned while doing the Simon HTML project:

  I learned that HTML can be a bit repetitive sometimes.
 However, it is very user friendly and not difficult to understand.
 I'm sure that there are more difficult aspects of HTML than what I was doing, but it seems like the basics of HTML are pretty simple to grasp.
 I learned that every attribute needs to be opened and closed which is similar to how functions need to have start and close brackets.
 I also learned that I can do minor styling with HTML, although I'm sure it's not nearly as effective as CSS.

+What I learned while doing the Simon CSS project:

+I learned that HTML and CSS work together to create an attractive website.
+Using Bootstrap, you can implement changes to the overall appearance of the website.
+Flex can be used to make sure that the website looks how you want it to on different sizes of browsers and devices.
+Overall, these are fairly user friendly and fun to experiment with.